Skip to main content

 How can records be exported?

-Once data sets have been created it is posible to export the records in raw MARC, XML, Excel or a delimited format (useful when a delimited set of over 1 million is needed).
+Once data sets have been created it is possible to export the records in raw MARC, XML, Excel or a delimited format (useful when a delimited set of over 1 million is needed).
 Select "Export Records" to see the export options.
 The system will generate a file of the records that have been selected and you will receive an email with a link to the file.

 Generic MARC records are being exported and you may not necessarily be receiving back the MARC records that were originally ingested.
 The Colorado Alliance office will be happy to discuss with you ways to handle these records for special projects.